covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 - *Simplify my life*: make your app easy to navigate, easy to use, easy to understand.
 - *Make me amazing*: provide visual hints and/or default values for your app, break big tasks into smaller steps.

 Google released the new [Material Design](https://www.google.com/design/spec/material-design/introduction.html) with android 5.0 Lollipop, which provides detailed guidelines for visual, motion etc. and covers almost everything one can think of in app design.
-Here I list some common requirements that you should try to meet and pitfall s that you should try to avoid in your app.
+Here I list some common requirements that you should try to meet and pitfall s that you should try to avoid in your apps.
 Detailed requirements can be found in Material Design documentation.

-- *Animation*: Changes in acceleration or deceleration should be smooth across the duration of an animation.
+- *Motion*: Changes in acceleration or deceleration should be smooth across the duration of an animation.
 - *Style*: Use system recommended color, icons, meaningful and genuine images.
 Use concise and simple languages.
 - *Layout*: Design to suit different devices and screen-sizes.
 Try to avoid slicing up the interface into too many regions like in the following

     ![many regions](https://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0Bx4BSt6jniD7NHNfYW03U28wYnM/layout_structure_regions_guidance4.png)

 - *Components*: Requirements were laid in Material Design for different UI components such as buttons or menus.
 Some of these requirements are very specific, e.g. button height need to be 36dp in a dialog.
 Some other requirements tend to be more general, e.g the rule that states don't use flat buttons in UIs where they would be difficult to see.
-- *Pattern and Usability*: Material Design has guidelines for different scenarios which is referred to as 'patterns'.
+- *Patterns*: Material Design has guidelines for different scenarios which is referred to as 'patterns'.
 For example, launch screens can be either placeholder UI or branded launch.
-Of course, you can implement anything you wish, but I'd go for one of these two for your app.
+Of course, you can implement anything you wish, but it'll be better if you go for one of these two for your apps.

 The above is a really brief 'abstract' of the Material Design documentation.
 The important things to remember is, if in doubt, check with the official documentation.

 ### Activity lifecycle

 Now we'll start exploring the Activity lifecycle.
 As we know already, in Android each Activity is (normally) associated with a layout xml file.
-Before and after the layout becomes visible/disappear on the screen the system has to create or destroy the Activity object by calling some callback methods such as `onCreate`.
+Before and after the layout becomes visible/invisible on the screen the system has to create or destroy the Activity object by calling some callback methods such as the `onCreate()` method.
 The whole process i.e. lifecycle of an Activity involves several different stages and callback methods.

 Following steps below to create a new project and insert some overriding methods: